Sponsored Item: Crack Kraken's Code Contes...

 “Do what?”

-“You know what I mean, that spell you cast to knock him away from me.
+“You know what I mean.
+That spell you cast to knock him away from me.
 It was amazing!”

 “I don’t know,” Isac said with a shrug of his shoulders, “It’s just something that has always been a part of me.
 I didn’t learn it at all.”

 “My brother may have a strong temper, but he has a lot of potential in him,” Prescott began.
 Isac glared at his brother, but Prescott countered with a smile.
 “Come now, brother.
-I mean nothing but respect.
+I meant nothing but respect.
 However, now is not the time for praise and celebration.
 We still have to find the Princess.”

 “My thoughts exactly.
-Let’s head back and see what we can find in the main room,” Grom said as he turned back to the doorway.
+Let’s head back and see what we can find in the main room,” Grom asserted as he turned back to the doorway.
 Cloey bent down and lifted her burnt-out torch and quickly followed, trying to block out the images of the room as best she could.
 Prescott patted his brother on the shoulder, and they both followed.

 They returned to the first room, and Cloey once again lit her torch.
 Prescott moved toward the pile of rubble in the center of the room and lifted a large fragment.
 Isac ran a finger along a wall, pulling with it a film of dust.
 Grom stepped up beside Prescott and glanced down at the pile of stone.